rawkintrevo/basis-vectors-for-covid-kf/readme.md

 ### We're all in this together.

-If you would like to collaborate on upcoming works regarding the COVID pandemic, please reach out to `papers at aboriginal-armadillo dot com`.
+If you would like to collaborate on upcoming works regarding the COVID pandemic, please reach out to `papers at aboriginal-armadillo d0t com`.